ArrowSphere/public-api-client/doc/billing-statements.md

 ### Initialization

 The "billing statements" client is simply called `StatementsClient`.
-You can get it through the main entry point `PublicApiClient` and its method `getBillingStatementsClient()`, or instanciate it directly:
+You can get it through the main entry point `PublicApiClient` and its method `getStatementsClient()`, or instantiate it directly:

 ```php
 <?php